lammps/lammps/doc/src/region.rst

-       *ellipsoid* args = x y z a b c x,y,z = center of ellipsoid (distance units) a,b,c = half the length of the principal axes of the ellipsoid (distance units) x,y,z,a,b and c can be a variable (see below) *plane* args = px py pz nx ny nz px,py,pz = point on the plane (distance units) nx,ny,nz = direction normal to plane (distance units) *prism* args = xlo xhi ylo yhi zlo zhi xy xz yz xlo,xhi,ylo,yhi,zlo,zhi = bounds of untilted prism (distance units) xy = distance to tilt y in x direction (distance units)
+       *ellipsoid* args = x y z a b c x,y,z = center of ellipsoid (distance units) a,b,c = half the length of the principal axes of the ellipsoid (distance units) x,y,z,a,b and c can be a variable (see below) *plane* args = px py pz nx ny nz px,py,pz = point on the plane (distance units) nx,ny,nz = direction normal to plane (distance units) px,py,pz can be a variable
+       *prism* args = xlo xhi ylo yhi zlo zhi xy xz yz xlo,xhi,ylo,yhi,zlo,zhi = bounds of untilted prism (distance units) xy = distance to tilt y in x direction (distance units)